-Ailsa Black trained at Gray's School of Art in Aberdeen where she studied Graphic Design and Illustration.
-Today she works from a seaside studio in the tiny Scottish village of Carsethorn in Dumfries and Galloway.
-From her small studio at the top of her house she observes and captures the daily comings and goings of village life.
-The birds, animals and countryside surrounding Ailsa have a knack of edging their way into her paintings, prints, cards and gifts.
+Scottish Artist Ailsa Black trained at Gray's School of Art in Aberdeen where she studied Graphic Design and Illustration.
+Today she works from an airy seaside studio in the tiny Scottish village of Carsethorn in Dumfries and Galloway.

-Her art embraces the simplest and deepest joys in life, those cherished moments of quiet companionship when the world seems at peace.
-On a free day you will find her riding her bicycle round the quite roads or forestry tracks or tramping miles with her collie dog along the shore or up surrounding hills to quiet places.
-Here she is able to enjoy the happiness and simplicity of the good things in life which she then shares with you through her colourful and uplifting art, each of which tells a quiet accessible story.
+On a free day you will find her riding her bicycle round the quite roads or tramping miles with her collie dog along the shore or up surrounding hills to quiet places.
+Here she watches the animals, birds and insects and imagines conversations between them.
+It is these imagined passing chats which she then shares with you through her colourful and uplifting art, each of which tells a quiet accessible story.

 Ailsa has exhibited at the Royal Glasgow Institute and Paisley Art Institute as well as in galleries across the UK.
 In 2020 The Independent named her No Ball Games jigsaw with Ravensburger as one of their top ten jigsaws to complete during lockdown.
 In 2018 her RSPB Year Planner was voted Best UK Charity Calendar in the UK Calendar Awards.
 In 2017 she was listed as one of 25 top UK influential art brands to watch by a panel of over 200 retailers and business people by Licensing Biz.